challengepost/campus_evangelist/README.md

 ### How to get started:

-Sign up [here](http://eepurl.com/N_uZv) and we'll get in touch.
-Or for extra credit:

 1. [Fork this repo](https://github.com/challengepost/campus_evangelist/fork).
 2. [Tell us a bit about yourself](extracredit.md), including where you go to school and some cool things you've worked on recently.
 3. Submit a pull request!